pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 For the other versions:

-- The constrained MPC version (using quadratic programming) can be found in [this repository](https://github.com/pronenewbits/Arduino_Constrained_MPC_Library/).
+- The MPC with continuous constraints (using quadratic programming) version can be found in [this repository](https://github.com/pronenewbits/Arduino_Constrained_MPC_Library/).
-- The MPC with mixed-integer constraits (using branch and bound QP) version can be found in [this repository](https://github.com/pronenewbits/Embedded_Constrained_MI_MPC_Library/).
+- The MPC with mixed-integer constraints (using branch and bound QP / MIQP) version can be found in [this repository](https://github.com/pronenewbits/Embedded_Constrained_MI_MPC_Library/).

 **Note**: The constrained versions are built on top of the result obtained here, so be sure to read and understand this version before read the others.

 # The Background
-I believe the concept and mathematics of (linear) MPC should be attainable with undergraduate control system engineering student's level of mathematical sophistication.
+I believe the concept and mathematics of unconstrained linear MPC should be attainable with undergraduate control system engineering student's level of mathematical sophistication.
 With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in **40 - 200 us**!
 See *Some Benchmark* section below).

 First, the prediction of the system we want to control can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw):
 ![Prediction formulation](Formulation_of_Prediction_Variables.png "Click to maximize if the image rescaling make you dizzy")